3rendan/trac/Notes/060524_progress.md

 ## Where it's at

-* serveless lambda fxnction is working to take a post to '/payments', post it to Square, and recieve a return id along with other info
+* serveless lambda function is working to take a post to '/payments', post it to Square, and recieve a return id along with other info
   * the id can probably be passed in the form to record the payment

 ## What is needed?